tomaspodprocky/Unity-Playground/README.md

 I created this as in regular time I have to dig out information about cursor functionality in Unity3D and almost never things work immediately the first time.

 Note: the project uses [Pixel cursors](https://assetstore.unity.com/packages/2d/gui/icons/pixel-cursors-109256) package.

+## Magnifying glass effect

+Simple example to test out how a sprite mask could be used as a "magnifying glass", or simply to show parts of the scene, otherwise hidden if the mask is not present.